I wrote my own lexer

 My own lexer

 Since moo obviously comes from the cow, I decided to sheepishly name my lexer baa-lexer.
 I actually wrote the lexer three times as an exercise.
-Internally, it now works with the following datastructures:
+Internally, it now works with the following data structures:

 • BaaToken is my token format.
 It contains { type, original, value, start, end }, where start and end both contain line and column.
 It resembles format used by Handlebars.